Wurlitzer electronic piano: History

 Inventor Benjamin Miessner designed an amplified conventional upright piano in the early 1930s by taking an acoustic baby grand and installing an electrostatic pickup system in it.
 He first demonstrated the instrument in 1932.
-Four years later, he demonstrated the piano at the NAMM Show in Chicago.
+Four years later, he demonstrated the piano at the NAMM Convention in Chicago.
 By 1940, Miessner had licensed a patent for his piano design that was used in several electric piano models across the US.

 In the early 1950s, Meissner invented a new type of electric piano, substituting strings with struck quarter-inch (6.5 mm) steel reeds.
 This allowed a much smaller instrument to be manufactured, as it did not need the space to support tension-loaded strings as found on acoustic piano.
 The reed assembly was designed carefully in order to produce the best set of harmonics when a hammer struck a reed.
 The lack of acoustic noise meant it could be played quietly using headphones.

 The improved model was co-developed in Chicago by Paul Renard and Howard Holman for Wurlitzer.
-The first model, the 100 was announced in August 1954 at a trade show in Chicago, with production beginning later that year.
-The 110 and 111 models were introduced shortly afterwards, with the 112 appearing the following year.
+The first model, the 100 was developed in DeKalb Illinois by Clifford Andersen and announced in August 1954 at a trade show in Chicago, with production beginning later that year.
+The 110 and 111 models were introduced shortly afterward, with the 112 appearing the following year.
 Early models were built in a small factory in Corinth, Mississippi.

 In May 1956, Wurlitzer opened a new 100,000 sqft factory in Corinth dedicated to making electric pianos.
 Various models continued to be produced here until 1964, when it expanded to an additional plant in DeKalb, Illinois.
 Production later expanded to Logan, Utah.
 In the late 1970s, costs were cut in order to increase profitability, as musicians started to use digital synthesizers instead of the Wurlitzer.
 The last model, the 200A, was discontinued by 1983.
 In total, around 120,000 instruments were produced.
 The Corinth factory finally closed in October 1988.
 Baldwin, who had bought Wurlitzer the previous year, demanded that all of the plant's records, including designs for the electric pianos, were destroyed.

 The Wurlitzer was popular with bar bands and amateur musicians, as it allowed pianists to use the same instrument at each gig, instead of having to use whatever instrument happened to be available at the venue.
 Its relative portability meant it was also a suitable instrument for practice or songwriting.

 Wurlitzer published trade advertisements featuring celebrities such as Count Basie, Marian McPartland and Frederick Dvonch.
 Steve Allen featured in several Wurlitzer advertisements and recorded a series of promotional albums for the company.